ssreekanth2000/project_2/README.md

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/age_jud.png)

 We can see that the spread in the confidence on the judicial branch is smaller compared to the executive branch.
-We also see greater divergence between age groups which might be due to the face the young people might have lesser experience with the judiciary.
+We also see greater divergence between age groups which might be due to the fact that the young people might have lesser experience with the judiciary.
 Once again the confidence in the branch is around its all time peak.

 **Confidence in the legislative branch**